The Accutron Paradigm Shift

 There is no mistaking an Accutron 214 with any other watch ever made.
 The 214 is the first of its kind, and it's the only Accutron caliber that sets from the back of the case.
 Put an Accutron 214 to your ear, and you will hear the distinctive hum of an electronically driven tuning fork.
 The conversion from vibratory to rotary motion is so smooth that the second hand appears to move continuously.

 To add perspective to the achievement, it's useful to consider a modern paradigm shift.
-The analogy's that spring to mind are the introduction of hybrid vehicles into an automobile market powered solely by internal combustion engines, but it's the staying power of the 214 that raises it to the status of an American icon.
+The analogy's that spring to mind are the introduction of electric and hybrid vehicles into an automobile market powered solely by internal combustion engines, but it's the staying power of the 214 that raises it to the status of an American icon.
 Thanks to it's groundbreaking 1960's technology, Accutron 214 tuning fork watches may very well be the only mass market electronic devices of their era which are still in every day use.

 Tuning fork driven Accutrons evolved into quartz crystal watches by the 70's but the old hummers are so robust that when given reasonable care they run as well today as they did when new.
 Compared to the dollars per year cost of modern chronometers, repairing a 214 is positively cheap, and they usually require nothing more than cleaning every five or so years.